8ctopus/sciter-i18n/README.md

 - i18next file system backend or fetch backend
 - add missing ids to json
 - how to deal with interface refresh?
+- add hjson engine in order to be able to place comments in json